 Natalia Otrishchenko, Center for Urban History of East Central Europe, Lviv, Ukraine.
 “Some Kind of Numbness”: 1990s in Professional Biographies of Lviv Urban Planners

 15:15 – 16:15 Session: Memory of Transformations (moderated by PhD candidate Liucija Vervečkienė, Institute of International Relations and Political Science, Vilnius University)

 Monika Verbalytė, Europa-Universität Flensburg.
 Deep Transformations: Emotional Experiences after the Post-Communist Change

 Dovilė Budrytė, Faculty of Political Science, Georgia Gwinnett College.
 Description of Current Research: Traumatic Memory, Transformed Narratives and Crises: Insights from Eastern Europe

 Violeta Davoliūtė, Institute of International Relations and Political Science, Vilnius University.
 Unfinished Transitions and Historical Memory: Personal Narratives and the Genocide and Resistance Research Centre of Lithuania

-16:30 – 17:30 Keynote lecture (live broadcast will be available in the Facebook profile of the IIRPS VU).
+16:30 – 17:30 Keynote lecture (recording is acessible in the Facebook profile of the IIRPS VU).
 Nicolas Demertzis, Professor at the Department of Communication and Media Studies of the University of Athens and Director of the National Centre for Social Research.
 Traumatic and post-traumatic vicissitudes: Justice, forgiveness, ressentiment

 17:30 – 18:30 Aimee Herring, University of South Carolina, Vaida Pilibaitytė, Lithuanian National Radio and Television.
 Audio-Storytelling as Inquiry.